-What is an Equathon: Equathon consists of a TEAM of two persons (Rider/Runner) and one horse, or IRON consisting of one person (Rides/Runs) and one horse competing on a pre-determined course.
-The Ride Manager must designate prior to the start whether the event will follow a Standard or Modified version.
+What is an Equathon: An Equathon consists of a TEAM of two persons (Rider/Runner) and one horse, or IRON consisting of one person (Rides/Runs) and one horse competing on a pre-determined course.

-- Standard: The Rider completes his portion of the course first before the Runner starts his portion of the event.
-The Runner may start after the horse reaches pulse criteria, but prior to the veterinary examination.
+The Rider completes their portion of the course first before the Runner starts their portion of the event.
+The Runner may start after the horse reaches pulse criteria taken by official race staff, but prior to the veterinary examination.
+The clock runs continuously until the runner reaches the finish line.

-- IRON Person: Iron person rides the designated course first and then runs the second part of the course.
+Iron person rides the designated course first and then runs the second part of the course.
+The clock runs continuously until the runner reaches the finish line.
 They must start the run portion within 30 minutes of the horse passing the pulse criteria.
 Designated crew may present the horse for both the pulse and the veterinary exam.

-Completion Time: The “Completion Time” is calculated by adding the “Ride Time” and the “Run Time”.
+Completion Time: The “Completion Time” is when the runner crosses the finish line.
 In addition, the horse must PASS the post-ride exam meeting “fit to continue” criteria otherwise the team will be disqualified.

 Long Course: Is combined rider/runner mileage of 20 miles or longer.